 What Are the General Requirements to Study in Chicago?

-Once you’ve selected a university, there are a few requirements you need to fulfill as an international student.
-One of the most critical aspects of studying abroad is sorting the finances.
-Even when applying to a relatively affordable university listed above, you will be asked to show proof of sufficient funds to support your education in the country.
+Once you have selected a university, there are a few requirements you need to fulfill as an international student.
+One of the most critical aspects of studying abroad is sorting out finances.
+Even when applying to a relatively affordable university listed above, you may be asked to show proof of sufficient funds to support your education in the country.

 Are International Students Eligible for Financial Aid and Grants in Chicago?

-Living in a first-world country like the United States can be demanding financially, even if many expenses are minimized.
-International students can use scholarships, grants, and other financial aid options to reduce and manage many expenses incurred while living overseas.
+Living in a developed country like the United States can be financially demanding, even when many expenses are minimized.
+International students can use scholarships, grants, institutional awards, external scholarships, and, in some cases, on-campus employment to reduce and manage many expenses incurred while living overseas.

-Universities, their respective departments, and the U.S. government offer merit-based and need-based scholarships for international students, such as the University of Chicago’s scholarships and the International Peace Scholarship Fund by the Philanthropic Educational Organization.
-International students can also use external scholarships, obtain loans, or even find on-campus employment to support themselves financially.
+Universities and their respective departments may offer merit-based and need-based scholarships for international students, such as the University of Chicago’s scholarships and the International Peace Scholarship Fund by the Philanthropic Educational Organization.
+International students can also use external scholarships, obtain private loans where available, or pursue permitted on-campus employment to support themselves financially.

 What is the Cost of Living in Chicago?

-Chicago is one of the top cities in the United States for international students.
-Although it boasts a high quality of life, living expenses can be high compared to many other cities.
-Choosing universities that offer excellent education without high tuition fees is crucial for international students aiming to study in the U.S. affordably.
+Chicago remains a popular city for students because of its universities, cultural life, public transportation, and career opportunities.
+However, living expenses can be high compared with many other U.S. cities.
+Choosing universities that offer solid education without unusually high tuition fees is crucial for international students aiming to study in the U.S. affordably.

-We hope this article helped you identify some of Chicago’s most affordable universities.
-To learn more about studying in the United States, feel free to visit our Study in the USA Page or check out the Available Programs for International Students in the USA!
+We hope this article helped you identify some of Chicago’s more affordable universities.
+To learn more about studying in the United States, feel free to visit our Study in the USA Page or check out the Available Programs for International Students!

 About the Author: Hyun Lee